 For involuntary turnover, the best thing you can do is manage the company well so that you can keep employees happy and create a workplace in which they want to stay.

 - Identify and train hiring staff on what a great candidate looks like so that the company vets interviewees properly and hires the right people in the first place.
-This includes making sure that candidates fit not just the job requirements, but also mesh with the company culture, working team, and management.
+It includes making sure that candidates fit not just the job requirements, but also mesh with the company culture, working team, and management.

 - Put together competitive compensation packages, and review them annually.
 Have HR provide you with current pay package trends for your industry.
 Offer employees flexibility when possible, such as telecommuting part-time, on-site daycare or compressed work weeks.
 Get creative if necessary to provide bonuses and other benefits.

 - Ask teams for weekly or monthly updates on their achievements, use these to create programs to offer recognition and praise for a job well done, and encourage a positive, supportive work environment.
-This is one of the most cost-effective ways to increase employee satisfaction.
+It is one of the most cost-effective ways to increase employee satisfaction.

-- Outline clear career paths that offer challenges to employees, discuss them at annual and mid-year reviews and encourage workers to bring questions and requests to their managers throughout the year.
+- Outline clear career paths that offer challenges to employees discuss them at annual and mid-year reviews and encourage workers to bring questions and requests to their managers throughout the year.

 - The greatest single influence on employee satisfaction is their direct supervisor.
 If you are in upper management, make sure your supervisors are well-trained not just in job skills, but in interpersonal skills as well.